stilt0n/Dependor/lib/tokenizer/README.md

 import foo from /* "fake-import" */ "real-import";
 ```

-remain a bug since I don't think people generally do this, or at the very least it's a use-case I care a lot about.
+remain a bug since I don't think people generally do this, or at the very least it's not a use-case I care a lot about.

 The main challenge is that esmodules allow you to re-export without using `import`.
-Re-exporting is pretty nasty because you can re-export from multiple files, wildcard re-export, and then import those from a directory if they are in a file called `index.(js|ts|jsx...)`.
+Re-exporting is pretty nasty to deal with because you can re-export from multiple files, wildcard re-export, and then import those from a directory if they are in a file called `index.(js|ts|jsx...)`.
 Unfortunately, I work with code that does this:

 ```js
 // foo.js